What Does CBD Stand For? (And What is it?)

 When a person is interested in taking CBD for the first time, they should know where it is sourced from.
 Cannabidiol from Hemp is much different than from Marijuana.

 CBD from Hemp contains little to no THC, therefore it does not cause a “high”.
 When sourced from Marijuana, CBD will be found in conjunction with THC, and the THC would obviously cause an intoxicating effect.
 Marijuana is currently illegal unless you are in a state which allows for medical or recreational uses.
 Hemp is legal in all US states, as long as it is properly sourced.

 More info about properly sourced hemp >> Is CBD Hemp Oil Legal in the United States?

 There are a wide variety of CBD products on the market.
 At Made by Hemp, we offer CBD in the form of pure hemp oil, tincture extracts, oil concentrates, vape oils, and even oils for pets!
 You can also choose from many infused foods such as chocolates, gum, or gummies.
 Hemp oil has a pretty strong and distinct taste (think earthy) so some decide to purchase capsules instead of raw forms or oils.
 If a flavor is added to the oils, however, they taste a lot better.

 CBD has to be ingested; pure oils and tinctures are taken sublingually.
 This means you place the oil under your tongue, wait 1-2 minutes and swallow.
 Vape oils must be inhaled using a special vaporizer e-pen.

-CBD can also be used topically.
+Cannabidiol can also be used topically.
 Skin and beauty products made from hemp are all natural and good for the skin.
-Many athletes enjoy using CBD salves on their joints and muscles before and after workouts to help with soothe aches and pains from rigorous exercise.
+Many athletes enjoy using CBD salves on their joints and muscles before and after workouts to help with soothing aches and pains from rigorous exercise.